jd021105/Transmission-line-skill-assessment/README.md

 🌌 Real-World Applications of TM and TE Waves Between Parallel Plates used in VOYAGER 1

+Voyager 1 has been exploring our solar system since 1977.
+The probe is now in interstellar space, the region outside the heliopause, or the bubble of energetic particles and magnetic fields from the Sun.
+Voyager 1 was launched after Voyager 2, but because of a faster route it exited the asteroid belt earlier than its twin, and it overtook Voyager 2 on Dec.
+15, 1977.

+Voyager 1 discovered a thin ring around Jupiter and two new Jovian moons: Thebe and Metis.

+At Saturn, Voyager 1 found five new moons and a new ring called the G-ring.

+Voyager 1 was the first spacecraft to cross the heliosphere, the boundary where the influences from outside our solar system are stronger than those from our Sun.

+Voyager 1 is the first human-made object to venture into interstellar space.

 ![1-Voyager_2-copy](https://github.com/user-attachments/assets/9f978770-6a2c-48a5-ad21-7a0eca9d4bc1)

 1. Microwave Waveguides in Radar & Communication Systems